-Evidence for confirming Aboriginality can be provided in any of the following ways:
+Evidence for confirming Aboriginality can be provided in any of the following ways, in line with AHO Confirmation of Aboriginality Policy for AHO owned properties managed by SEARMS:

 Complete the Confirmation of Aboriginality Aboriginal/Torres Strait Islander form

 A template of a Confirmation of Aboriginality form can be obtained from the SEARMS.
 Applicants are recommended to complete this form and submit it with their application. (see Appendix (1) Confirmation of Aboriginality Aboriginal/Torres Strait Islander form)